Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 17: Find department id number
 Using the top songs activity, I was able to figure out how to search the departments by name and then return the correct id number!

+### Commit 18: Add Role
+Now that I have a way to get the ID number of the department, I was easily able to set up the role addition.
+Now for adding employees!